Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Introduction

 Despite their great practical potential, gray-box methods suffer from a major issue.
 The low-budget (few epochs) performances are not always a good indicator for the full-budget (full convergence) performances.
 For example, a properly regularized network converges slower in the first few epochs, however, typically performs better than a non-regularized variant after the full convergence.
 In other words, there can be a poor rank correlation of the configurations' performances at different budgets.

-We introduce \algabbr{}, a gray-box method that \emph{dynamically} decides how many configurations to try and how much budget to spend on each configuration. \algabbr{} is a Bayesian Optimization (BO) approach based on Gaussian Processes (GP), that extends and adapts BO to the multi-budget (a.k.a. multi-fidelity) case.
-In this perspective, we propose a deep kernel GP that captures the learning dynamics (learning curve until the evaluated budget).
-As a result, we train a kernel capable of capturing the similarity of a pair of hyperparameter configurations, even if the pair's configurations are evaluated at different budgets (technically, different learning curve lengths).
+We introduce \algabbr{}, a Bayesian Optimization (BO) approach based on Gaussian Processes (GP), that proposes a novel treatment to the multi-budget (a.k.a. multi-fidelity) setup.
+In this perspective, we propose a deep kernel GP that captures the learning dynamics.
+As a result, we train a kernel capable of capturing the similarity of a pair of hyperparameter configurations, even if the pair's configurations are evaluated at different budgets.
 Furthermore, we extend Expected Improvement~\citep{Jones1998_Efficient} to the multi-budget case, by introducing a new mechanism for the incumbent configuration of a budget.

+We illustrate the differences between our racing strategy and successive halving with the experiment of Figure~\ref{fig:motivation}, where, we showcase the HPO progress of two different methods on the "Helena" dataset from the LCBench benchmark~\citep{Zimmer2021}.
+Hyperband~\citep{Li2017} is a gray-box approach that \textit{statically} pre-allocates the budget for a set of candidates (Hyperband bracket) according to a predefined policy.
+However, \algabbr{} \textit{dynamically} adapts the allocation of budgets for configurations after every HPO step (a.k.a. a dynamic race).
+As a result, \algabbr{} invests only a small budget on configurations that show little promise as indicated by the intermediate scores.

-The joint effect of modeling a GP kernel across budgets together with a dedicated acquisition function leads to \algabbr{} achieving a statistically significant empirical gain against state-of-the-art gray-box baselines ~\citep{Falkner2018,Awad2021}, including prior work on multi-budget GPs~\citep{Kandasamy2017,Kandasamy2020} or neural networks~\citep{Li2020}.
-We demonstrate the performance of \algabbr{} in three diverse popular types of deep learning architectures (MLP, CNN/NAS, RNN) and 50 datasets of three diverse modalities (tabular, image, natural language processing).
-We believe our method is a step forward towards making HPO for DL practical and feasible.
+The joint effect of modeling a GP kernel across budgets together with a dedicated acquisition function leads to \algabbr{} achieving a statistically significant empirical gain against state-of-the-art gray-box baselines~\citep{Falkner2018,Awad2021}, including prior work on multi-budget GPs~\citep{Kandasamy2017,Kandasamy2020} or neural networks~\citep{Li2020}.
+We demonstrate the performance of \algabbr{} in three diverse deep learning architectures (MLP, CNN/NAS, RNN) and 50 datasets of three diverse modalities (tabular, image, natural language processing).
+We believe our method is a step forward toward making HPO for DL practical and feasible.
 Overall, our contributions can be summarized as follows: